jayyzzeezzy/todo-list/README.md

 When I was starting out on this project, I struggled on narrowing down to the most optimal design pattern.

 I debated between constructors/classes, function factories, and IIFE module patterns.
-Eventually, I settled on function factories because I wanted more practice in that area.

-Other challenges that I've come across is trying to apply the OOP Principles (i.e. The Single Responsibility Principle and Loosely Coupled Objects), while also trying to write out some code to just have a working application.
+Eventually, I settled on using function factories because I wanted polish this technique more.

 ## What I learned